-Reports of coyote sighting in Seabrook and the surrounding area are common.
+Reports of coyote sightings in Seabrook and the surrounding area are common.
 The information provided is intended to educate and assist in identifying and reporting problems with coyotes and other wildlife.

-It is advised to NEVER feed coyotes or any wildlife for the matter.
-Feeding wildlife can make large, potentially dangerous animals become too comfortable in residential or recreational areas.
+It is advised to NEVER feed coyotes or any wildlife for that matter.
+Feeding wildlife can make large, potentially dangerous animals too comfortable in residential or recreational areas.
 Once animals learn they can panhandle for food, they can become a nuisance or worse, a safety risk.

 - Never leave pet food unattended outside.

 - Keep cats indoors

 - Do not leave dogs unattended outside (unless securely behind a privacy fence)